Prerequisites

 Apply this policy to the source bucket:

+With the destination bucket and access policies in place, you can now configure the inventory report itself.
 To configure inventory reporting, you specify:- A source bucket to inventory.
 You can inventory all the objects in the bucket or only prefixes that you specify.
-If you don’t specify a prefix, all objects will be inventoried.
+If you don’t specify a prefix, all objects are inventoried.

 - A destination bucket where reports are written.
-You can choose to use a separate destination bucket or the same bucket as the source bucket.
+You can use a separate destination bucket or the same bucket as the source bucket.

 - An optional prefix (subdirectory) within the destination bucket for organizing reports.
-If you don’t specify a prefix, the reports will be written to the root of the destination bucket.
+If you don’t specify a prefix, the reports are written to the root of the destination bucket.
 Use a prefix (like

 inventory-reports/) in your inventory configuration to separate reports from your source data.